-&lt;sup>258 Del Lago Partners, Inc. v.
+The only other way to prove that a crime was legally foreseeable is to show the property owner or controller had "actual and direct knowledge" that a violent crime "was imminent."
+Del Lago Partners, Inc. v.
 Smith, 307 S.W.3d 762, 769 (Tex.
-2010).

-created a narrow exception to Timberwalk because the defendant had "actual and direct knowledge that a violent brawl was imminent between drunk, belligerent patrons and had ample time and means to defuse the situation."
+2010) ("Del Lago").
+In Del Lago, the defendant bar owner "continued to serve drunk rivals who were engaged in repeated and aggressive confrontations," yet failed to take steps to prevent the brawl that predictably happened.
+307 S.W. at 769.
+Although the bar did not have a history of prior crimes, a sharply divided Texas Supreme Court created a narrow exception to Timberwalk because the defendant had "actual and direct knowledge that a violent brawl was imminent between drunk, belligerent patrons and had ample time and means to defuse the situation."
+Id. at 769.
 The exception recognized in Del Lago was narrow: "We do not announce a general rule today.
 We hold only, on these facts, that during the ninety minutes of recurrent hostilities at the bar, a duty arose on Del Lago's part to use reasonable care to protect the invitees from imminent assaultive conduct."
-The Del Lago court specifically held that Timberwalk continued to apply "in situations where the premises owner has no direct knowledge that criminal conduct is imminent."
+Id. at 770.
+The Del Lago Court specifically held that Timberwalk continued to apply "in situations where the premises owner has no direct knowledge that criminal conduct is imminent."
+Id. at 768.

-Timberwalk and Del Lago "created two frameworks under which lower courts should analyze whether property owners have a duty to protect against [\510] third parties' criminal acts against invitees."
-The two cases are distinguished by "the timing of events giving rise to a duty on behalf of the premises owner, that is, whether those events occurred in the past ( Timberwalk) or contemporaneous in nature ( Del Lago)."
+Timberwalk and Del Lago "created two frameworks under which lower courts should analyze whether property owners have a duty to protect against third parties' criminal acts against invitees."
+QuikTrip Corp. v.
+Goodwin, 449 S.W.3d 665, 671 (Tex.
+App.-Fort Worth 2014, pet. denied).
+"The distinction in the scenarios between those two cases ... is the timing of events giving rise to a duty on behalf of the premises owner, that is, whether those events occurred in the past (Timberwalk) or contemporaneous in nature (Del Lago)."
+Stainbrook v.
+Texas Christian University, No. 02-13-00433-CC, 2014 WL 5798273, at 3 (Tex.
+App.-Fort Worth Nov.
+6, 2014, pet. denied).